 Through our rigorous product selection and development platform, we have been able to build a pipeline comprising five disclosed biosimilar products covering a variety of therapeutic areas, including autoimmune, eye, and bone disorders, as well as cancer.
 Our lead program, AVT02, a high concentration formulation biosimilar to Humira, was approved by the European Commission in the fourth quarter of 2021 and in Canada and the UK in January 2022.
 Subject to regulatory approval from the FDA, Alvotech expects to launch AVT02 in the United States on July 1, 2023.
 We also have a second clinical program, AVT04, which uses the same SP2/0 host cell line as Stelara.
 AVT04 has an expected clinical readout in the second half of 2022.
-In July 2022, Alvotech announced the initiation of its clinical trial for AVT06.
-Beyond our registrational and clinical programs, we have two additional products, AVT03 and AVT05, with clinical trials expected to be initiated in the second half of 2022, and one additional product, AVT23, that is in late-stage development.
+In July 2022, Alvotech announced the initiation of its clinical trials for AVT06 and AVT03.
+Beyond our registrational and clinical programs, we have AVT05, with clinical trials expected to be initiated in the second half of 2022, and AVT23, that is in late-stage development.
 Lastly, we also have two undisclosed programs in pre-clinical development.